gustavonp/roo-recipes/content/recipes/bok-choy.md

 ### Directions

-1. In a large, deep skillet, bring broth, butter and garlic to a simmer.
+1. Bring broth, butter and garlic to a simmer in a large, deep skillet.

 2. Add the bok choy, covers the skillet with a lid and let it simmer until tender. (about 5 minutes).

-3. Transfer the bok choy to a serving dish and cover to keep warm.
+3. Transfer the bok choy to a serving dish and cover it to keep it warm.

 4. Boil the broth until reduced to ¼ cup.